-We can give you an approximate estimation taking one of our projects as an example – a social network that connects teachers and learners.
+We can give you an approximate estimation of the social network for language learning that connects teachers and learners.
 The features include:

-In total, the development of this project took about 420 hours (3 months).
+In total, the development of this project may take about 800 - 1400 hours.

 How to Apply This to Your Business